JSNavey/JNavey-Landing-Page-JS/README.md

 #### 2. Create the navigation menu dynamically and add into the empty ul.
 Implement `setAttibute()`, `createElement()`, `innerHTML`, `append()`, and `appendChild()`.

+#### 3. Add functionality to check if the specific section is being viewed in viewport.
+If the section is visible, add "Active State".
+1. Add `scroll` to `addEventListener()`.
+2. Use `forEach` to run each section and check top and height of it.

 # Development
 This project is built from HTML, CSS and Javascript languages.<br>